-However, the interest you pay can make it much more costly than using the money that you have saved.
-Paying back a loan can also make it more difficult for you to afford your rent.
+If you do not have enough saved for a deposit, you could borrow money and pay it back over several months.
+However, the interest you pay may make it much more costly than using the money that you have saved.
+Paying back a loan could also make it more difficult to afford your rent.

-Some landlords normally prefer tenants who have saved up enough cash for a deposit.
-This is because it determines that you are financially reliable.
+Some landlords typically prefer tenants who have saved up enough cash for a deposit.
+This is because it shows that you are financially reliable.

-Some might not allow you to rent their property if you are in debt because you could find it hard to afford your rent as well as the repayments for your loan.
+Some might not allow you to rent their property if you are in debt because you could find it hard to afford your rent and the repayments for your loan.